Albert State School: Planning and construction

-Many significant buildings were constructed in Maryborough in the late 1870s and 1880s, reflecting the prosperity of the times, including Maryborough Court House (1877), the Bank of New South Wales (1877), St Paul's Church of England (1879), Maryborough railway station (1880), Maryborough Grammar School buildings (boys' in 1881 and girls' in 1883), the Criterion Hotel (1883), Maryborough Mortuary Chapel (1884), Maryborough Hospital (1888), and the Maryborough School of Arts (1888) - as well as fine, architect-designed suburban villas for wealthy residents.
-The substantial building for Albert State School was constructed in the midst of this boom.

 Albert State School was built to a standard plan supplied by the Queensland Government.
 The government developed standard plans for its school buildings to help ensure consistency and economy.
 From the 1860s until the 1960s, Queensland school buildings were predominantly timber-framed, an easy and cost-effective approach that also enabled the government to provide facilities in remote areas.
 Standard designs were continually refined in response to changing needs and educational philosophy and Queensland school buildings were particularly innovative in climate control, lighting, and ventilation.
 Standardisation produced distinctly similar schools across Queensland with complexes of typical components.

 The teaching building for Albert State School was built facing northeast to Albert Street and was a standard design by architect, Robert Ferguson.
 Ferguson was appointed in 1879 by the Department of Public Instruction as its first Superintendent of Buildings.
 Ferguson immediately revised the design of schools to address deficiencies in ventilation and lighting and this period of school design was pivotal in this regard.
 Ferguson introduced tall and decorative ventilation spires to the roof and louvred panels to the gable apex to vent the classrooms.
 Additional and larger windows were incorporated with high sill heights that did not allow draughts and sunlight to enter the room.
 The overall form was lowset on brick piers and in larger schools multiple classrooms were arranged symmetrically around a parade ground.
 The designs remained single-skin to eliminate "receptacles for germs and vermin" but were lined externally rather than internally to address the previous weathering problem.
-Notably, Ferguson's buildings were decoratively-treated with a variety of elaborate timber work and were heralded by educationalists as "far superior in design, material and workmanship to any we have before built".
+Notably, Ferguson's buildings were decoratively treated with a variety of elaborate timber work and were heralded by educationalists as "far superior in design, material and workmanship to any we have before built".

 In 1885 Robert Ferguson was replaced by his brother John Ferguson who continued to implement his brother's designs until his death in 1893, when responsibility for school buildings passed back to the Department of Public Works.
-The Ferguson period (1879-1893) is distinct and marked by extensive redesign of school buildings including associated structures and furniture.
+The Ferguson period (1879–1893) is distinct and marked by extensive redesign of school buildings including associated structures and furniture.
 The Ferguson brothers' designs were reflective of educational requirements of the time, responsive to criticism of previous designs, revolutionary in terms of internal environmental quality, technically innovative, popular and successful and provided a long-lasting legacy of good school design.